About MFA @ UCSB

 - For the best experience, enroll MFA via Duo on your Smartphone.
 To enroll your second authentication factor through the Duo app by receiving a push notification, follow these directions:

-- Use MFA with Duo!
+- You're all set to use MFA with Duo!

 - If you cannot receive a push notification, visit Which Devices Should I Enroll in MFA with Duo?